 Disclaimer- any opinions regarding the need for further archaeological work in relation to this proposed development are those of the author's alone.
 Formal comment regarding the need for further work must be sought from the official Archaeological Advisors to the relevant Planning Authority.

-(Acknowledgements: JNAS is grateful to Brian Cowan and to everyone else involved on site for their close cooperation with regard to this evaluation)
+(Acknowledgements: JNAS is grateful to everyone on site for their close cooperation with regard to this evaluation)